 1. DEWALT Cordless Drill Combo Kit – Best Overall

-DeWalt is well-respected within the world of power tools, and as soon as you use the DCK240C2 Cordless Drill Combo Kit you’ll realize why.
+DeWalt is well-respected within the world of power tools, and as soon as you use the DCK240C2 Cordless Drill Combo Kit, you’ll realize why.
 Their tools are built to last, and this drill kit is no exception.
-Just to back it up, you get DeWalt’s three-year warranty, ensuring that your tools will be around for many projects.
+Dewalt’s 3-year warranty shows how committed the company is to manufacturing high-quality tools, and the DCK240C2 is the best overall combo kit.

 We like that this kit comes with two batteries to keep you working.
-The only problem is, they’re just 1.3 amp-hours each, which doesn’t keep these tools going as long as we’d like.
+The only problem is that they’re just 1.3 amp-hours each, which doesn’t keep these tools going as long as we’d like.

 2. BLACK+DECKER Cordless Drill Combo Kit – Best Value